-Editor’s Note: This article was originally published by the Modern War Institute November 15, 2017 and is republished with the permission of the original author.
+Editor’s Note: This article was originally published by the Modern War Institute on November 15, 2017, and is republished with the permission of the original author.
 It has been slightly updated since its original publication.

 “Branch Night” at the U.S. Military Academy at West Point.
+As the name implies, this event is the evening in which the graduating class of cadets find out which branch of the Army (intelligence, armor, aviation, etc.) they will serve in after commissioning.
 In my opinion, this event is second only to graduation in terms of the level of excitement and significance in a West Point cadet’s career.
-As the name implies, Branch Night is the evening in which the graduating class of cadets find out which branch of the Army (intelligence, armor, aviation, etc.) they will serve in after commissioning.

-Even though my own branching was over twenty years ago and was at an entirely different school, this event is something I looked forward to and attended each of the five years that I taught there.
+Even though my own branching was over twenty-five years ago and was at an entirely different school, this annual West Point event is something I looked forward to and attended each of the seven years that I taught there.
 It never disappoints.
 For this article, I thought I might explain how Branch Night works at the Academy, and to urge everyone who will soon commission through West Point, the Reserve Officer Training Corps (ROTC), or Officer Candidate School (OCS) to be the best “that” that they can be.

 On Branch Night, the entire 1,000+ members of the Firstie (senior) class file into the cavernous amphitheater in Eisenhower Hall.
 From the very start, the atmosphere is electric with excitement.
 After words of inspiration from visiting dignitaries and West Point’s senior leaders, the Firsties receive sealed envelopes labeled with their names.
 Hidden from view inside the envelope is a brass pin indicating the branch in which each cadet will serve at the beginning of his or her career.